node-3d/glfw-raub/README.md

 This is a low-level interface, where most of the stuff is directly reflecting GLFW API.
 GLFW **does NOT EXPOSE** OpenGL commands, it only [controls the window-related setup and resources](http://www.glfw.org/docs/latest/group__window.html).
+To access OpenGL/WebGL API you can use [webgl-raub](https://github.com/node-3d/webgl-raub) or any other similar addon.

 Aside from several additional features, this addon directly exposes the GLFW API to JS.
 E.g.:

 ```cpp